 Applicant and Project Details (All Developments)

-Applicant Details

-Application No.

-Name

-Address

-Phone number(s)

-Email

-Project Details

-Address of development

-Existing buildings and other structures currently on the site

-Description of proposed development

-are the provisions and in demonstrating lawful dis ves the waste objectives set out in the DCP.
-The details on this form nations for minimising waste relating to this project.
-All records posal of waste will be retained and kept readily accessible for authorities such as council, DECC or WorkCover NSW.
+Applicant Details Application No. Name Address Phone number(s) Email Project Details Address of development Existing buildings and other structures currently on the site Description of proposed development This development achieves the waste objectives set out in the DCP.
+The details on this form are the provisions and intentions for minimising waste relating to this project.
+All records demonstrating lawful disposal of waste will be retained and kept readily accessible for inspection by regulatory authorities such as council, DECC or WorkCover NSW.
+Name Signature Date

-Name

-Signature

-Date